 What is the maximum I can claim on tax without receipts?

 You cannot claim on tax without receipts, so there is no maximum.
 If you are audited, you will need to provide proof that you have only claimed for what is permitted.
 That means you will have to produce the original itemized receipts.
-So, you cannot use credit card or bank statements to prove what you have spent on tax-deductible expenses your tax lawyer may be able to make arguments as to why those records should be accepted.
+So, while you cannot use credit card or bank statements to prove what you have spent on tax-deductible expenses your tax lawyer may be able to make arguments as to why those records should be accepted.

 "These articles provide information of a general nature only.
 It is only current at the posting date.
 It is not updated and it may no longer be current.
 It does not provide legal advice nor can it or should it be relied upon.
 All tax situations are specific to their facts and will differ from the situations in the articles.
 If you have specific legal questions you should consult a lawyer."